 My mother always said that the world has come to its end.
 In a way, she was right.
 Not literally, of course.
 The earth will not stop turning around the sun.
 I’m talking about our species here.
 We think we are good in what we do, and, again, in a way, that is true.
 In only a few thousand years we have developed the skills to look through microscopes and see microscopic cells floating around in media we made ourselves,...
 Read more

-For centuries, mycologists have debated about which organisms should be or should be not counted as fungi.
+Mycologists have long debated about which organisms should be or should be not counted as fungi.
 The Kingdom Fungi includes a lot of biodiversity; an estimate of 5.1 million species has been suggested , comprising all sorts of things - molds, the well-known mushrooms, plant and insect parasites, polypores, and some important model organisms such as Saccharomyces cerevisiae.
 To date, however, most fungi remain unknown and uncharacterized.
-The Laboulbeniales are perhaps (read: probably) the most intriguing and yet the...
+The Laboulbeniales are perhaps (probably!) the most intriguing and yet the least studied...
 Read more

 Costa Rica - It has been named the promised land of biodiversity, Mother of Ecotourism, and it also harbors one of the most important nesting sites for sea turtles.
 Five of the world’s seven species of sea turtles nest regularly on Costa Rica’s beaches.
 How spectacular and breathtaking is it to see a sea turtle crawl up onto the beach and nest?
 A highlight for sure for those chasing fascinating nature experiences, but be careful: these last members of prehistorical animal...
 Read more